coq/coq/doc/sphinx/addendum/rewrite-rules.rst

 This section describes the extension of Rocq's reduction mechanisms with user-defined rewrite rules, as a means to extend definitional equality.
 It should not be confused with the :ref:`rewrite tactic <rewritingexpressions>` or :ref:`setoid rewriting <generalizedrewriting>` which operate on propositional equality and other relations which are defined in Rocq.
+This extension is described in :cite:`Rew24`, following the theory developed in :cite:`TotR21`.

 Rewrite rules need to be enabled by passing the option ``-allow-rewrite-rules`` to the Rocq program.